Sierra Nevada College

 Get to know Sierra Nevada College

 Sierra Nevada College is unique in that students are able to meet with their Academic Advisors before even attending orientation, preparing their course schedule early on in their college career.
-By the time they begin their new-student orientation in August, they have already begun their SNC experience.
+By the time they begin their new-student orientation in August, they are already well acquainted to their SNC experience.